statechannels/speedrun-statechannels/README.md

 #### ⚔️ Side Quest:

-- [ ] can `provideService` be modified to prevent continued service to clients who go offline (close their tab)?
+- [ ] can `provideService` be modified to prevent continued service to clients who don't keep up with their payments?

 ### Checkpoint 5: Recover Service Provider's Earnings

 Now that we've collected some vouchers, we'd like to redeem them on-chain in order to move funds from the contract's `balances` map to the contract owner.
 The `withdrawEarnings` function of `Streamer.sol` takes a voucher (balance + signature) as input, and should:

 - recover the signer using `ecrecover()` on the `prefixedHashed` message and supplied signature
+- HINT signature needs to be decomposed into v,r,s
 - check that the signer has a running channel with balance greater than the voucher's `updatedBalance`
 - calculate the payout (`balances[signer] - updatedBalance`)
 - update the channel balance